-Supportive Care Options should be discussed with the Bernie Banton Foundation Support Co-ordinator as soon as possible after diagnosis.
-When you contact the Bernie Banton Foundation about Supportive Care Options, you will be dealing with somebody who has walked the walk.
-No two journeys are exactly the same, but the person you talk to will have walked a similar path.
-Having walked this road makes all the difference in being able to answer the multitude of questions you may have, and being able to help you navigate the often difficult journey that lay ahead for all concerned.
+Supportive Care Options should be discussed with your GP, treating specialist, hospital social worker, or other relevant caregiving personnel as soon as possible after diagnosis.
+Discussing Supportive Care Options should make all the difference in helping answer the multitude of questions you may have, and being able to help you navigate the often difficult journey that lay ahead for all concerned.

 As part of Supportive Care Options they should be able to talk about treatments, legal help, icare Dust Diseases Care, clinical trials, pain control and the importance of joining palliative care networks early (even if they are not used, or have a need to be used) and much more.
 Importantly, they should be able to help sufferers and their carers plan a path forward, and help them have no regrets.
 Hopefully they can offer information about all, or some of the following: